ensonic/bitwig-studio-stuff/README.md

 ## Presets

-The esisest way to install the presets is to symlink the foilder.
+The esisest way to install the presets is to symlink the folder.

 ```shell
 ln -s $PWD/presets/ $HOME/Bitwig Studio/Library/Presets/Ensonic-Bitwig-Presets